 This section considers the benefits and risks of allowing different types of market participants to continue trading in the wholesale market when they are under external administration.
 In general, the benefits can be expected to outweigh the risks more often for market generators, market small generator aggregators or market network service providers than they would for retailers.
-Other types of market participants (such as traders, reallocators or transmission network service providers) are unlikely to have a material impact on the NEM in terms of financial stability and reliability of supply.
+Other types of market participants (such as traders, reallocators or transmission network service providers) are unlikely to have a material impact on the NEM in terms of financial stability and the reliability of the power system.